 Get creative on problem-solving

 “Recently, when we needed a paint job, we threw a paint party.
 I called my friends over from Mumbai and cooked a feast for them.
-All of us had a great time painting the walls and ended up with a memorable experience.”
-(Thakkarhas a stock of old heirloom recipes from Kutch, Goa and Konkan that are put to delicious use for guests and friends.)
+All of us had a great time painting the furniture and ended up with a memorable experience.”
+(Thakkarhas a stock of old heirloom recipes from Kutch to Konkan that are put to delicious use for guests and friends.)

 Learn to see beauty in everything